JeremyDudet/inventory-agent/infra/supabase/README.md

 # Supabase Authentication Setup

-This document provides instructions for setting up and using the Supabase authentication system in the Inventory Agent application.
+This document provides instructions for setting up and using the Supabase authentication system in the StockCount application.

 ## Overview

-The Inventory Agent uses Supabase for authentication and user management.
+StockCount uses Supabase for authentication and user management.
 The system includes:

 - Email/password authentication
 - User profiles with roles